Chaophraya Bodindecha: Life

 Bodindecha was born on 13 January 1776 in modern Phra Nakhon District during the Thonburi Kingdom period, with personal name Sing (lit.
-"Lion"), as the fourth child to Chao Phraya Aphairacha Pin.
+"Lion"), as the fourth child to Chaophraya Aphairacha Pin.
 His mother was Lady Fug.
-His father, Chao Phraya Aphairacha Pin, had served as Samuha Kalahom (สมุหกลาโหม) the Prime Minister of Southern Siam from 1805 to 1809 during the reign of King Rama I. Aphairacha had his son Sing become a royal page of Prince Isarasundhorn.
+His father, Chaophraya Aphairacha Pin, had served as Samuha Kalahom (สมุหกลาโหม) the Prime Minister of Southern Siam from 1805 to 1809 during the reign of King Rama I. Aphairacha had his son Sing become a royal page of Prince Isarasundhorn.
 The prince was later crowned as King Buddha Loetla Nabhalai and Sing was transferred to the service under Prince Maha Senanurak the Front Palace.
 He joined his lord in the campaign against Burmese Invasion of Phuket in 1809 and rose through ranks in Front Palace Police Bureau.
 He was later made Phraya Kasettraraksa the Head of Agriculture Department of the Front Palace.

 In 1816, during one of the royal barge processions, Bodindecha accidentally had his barges passed across in front of one of the royal barges and faced treason charges.
 Bodindecha was imprisoned and only through the intervention of Prince Chetsadabodin that he was pardoned and released but relieved of his positions.
 He went on to serve Prince Chetsadabodin in his mercantile affairs.
 When Prince Chetsadabodin was crowned as King Rama III in 1824, Bodindecha was made Phraya Ratchasuphawadi the Head of Krom Suratsawadi or Conscription Department.